 You’ll also have to figure out what your rates will be.
 Some virtual assistants will charge hourly, some will charge daily, some will charge by the task.
 I personally have offerings that work on a per task, hourly and even a monthly rate depending on what task I will be helping them with.
 Your business is yours though so be sure you figure out rates that you are comfortable with.
 You’ll also have to decide if you’re going to require pre-payment for projects that you work on or whether you’re okay with a different pay scale.

 Once you’ve got that info set in stone, set up a website!
 To make it easier on yourself, go with something simple like a self hosted WordPress blog.
 They’re super cheap to set up.
 You just need a domain name and a good host.
-Starting a blog or website isn’t hard.
-I have a tutorial that walks you through every step of starting your own blog or website that you might like.
+Starting a blog or website isn’t hard and it certainly isn’t expensive.
+You can start your own blog for less than $4.00!
+I have a tutorial that walks you through every step of starting your own blog or website that can help you get things set up if you need.
 Once you have your website up, you’ve got a central place to send potential clients and a place to showcase your rates, testimonials and even samples of your work if that applies.

 On your website, you’ll want to list any experience that you have, testimonials from previous clients, services that you currently offer and of course a way for prospective clients to contact you.
 Make sure that your new virtual assistant website has an awesome design too.
 I actually did this step last, but I truly wish I had done it right off the bat and I’m certain that had I?
 It would have helped skyrocket my VA business much quicker.